JohnKim/stalk.messenger/design/README.md

 ## for designers

-download sketch file and inject your inspiration
+Download sketch file and inject your inspiration.